Player Eligibility and Entry Guidelines

 Non-Major Tour Events – Two (2) places reserved at discretion of the Senior Director of Tournaments and Championships.
 Host site invitations are available to members/affiliates of the site who meet any handicap or other event requirements.
 Standard TPA entry fees must be paid in advance of the issuance of pairings to secure a place.

 For all AGA Events, a Host Site must notify the AGA of its invitations prior to the entry deadline.

 Entering a Tournament

-Players wishing to enter an AGA Tour Tournament must either enter on-line via the AGA website or deliver an entry form with payment to the AGA office prior to 4:30 p.m. on the deadline date specified.
+Players wishing to enter an AGA Tour Tournament must either enter on-line via the Golf Genius registration portal prior to 4:00 p.m. on the deadline date specified.